LCM-Lab/context-denoising-training/rebuttal/heatmap.md

 ## **Reviewer sY5g [Weakness 1]**: *Visualization of attention map before and after CDT.*

 Given the long sequence length in our evaluation, we used a test dataset with a sequence length of 12K, which we evenly divided into 380 chunks.
 For each chunk, we computed the average attention similarity across chunks to analyze the attention distribution.
 Below, we provide two attention maps comparing models before and after applying CDT, both taken from the 24th layer of the model, as this layer offers a clearer visualization of CDT’s effect.

+Image too large to display...

 <img src="./before_cdt.png" width="80%" alt="">
 <img src="./after_cdt.png" width="80%" alt="">